1000 Eyes on the Water

 Going through the 1,000 Eyes on the Water training is not only fun, but also a rewarding experience that increases your capacity to help protect South Florida’s waterways from pollution.
 Don’t let pollution go unnoticed – help Miami Waterkeeper ensure swimmable, drinkable, fishable water for all.

-All in-person 1,000 Eyes on the Water Trainings have been postponed.
-However, you can take the training online by clicking here:
+You can take the training online by clicking here:

 1,000 Eyes on the Water is made possible by the generous support of: